RowanDW/esty-bulk-discount/README.md

 "Little Esty Shop" is a group project to build a fictitious e-commerce platform where merchants and admins can manage inventory and fulfill customer invoices.

+This version includes personal extension work allowing for the application of bulk discounts to items.

 ## Learning Goals
 - Practice designing a normalized database schema and defining model relationships.
 - Practice loading csv files to the database.